AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ### Display enhancements and improved filtering and sorting

-To empower Admin users with more informative grids, there are several enhancements to the display of data and to the filtering and sorting capabilities:
+To empower Admin users with more informative grids, the HIPAA-Ready service provides several enhancements to display, filter, and sort data.

 #### Import history ([!UICONTROL System] > _[!UICONTROL Data Transfer]_ > [!UICONTROL Import History])